-The studio practice of Krishna Bharathi is a flexible platform used to work in multiple object typologies and planning scales with many different collaborators.
-That means that projects range widely – from architecture, interiors, construction management, urban design and long range planning – to research, strategic communication and consulting, event programming, installations, and artwork.
+The studio practice of Krishna Bharathi is a flexible platform used to work in multiple object typologies and planning scales with varied collaborators.
+That means that projects range widely – from architecture, interiors, urban design and long range planning – to research, event programming, strategic communication and consulting.
+At its core, the studio practice is interdisciplinary.

 Having completed separate apprenticeships with a seamstress and horse breeder, Krishna also earned a Bachelor of Psychology from the University of Chicago (1997, Honors) and a Master of Architecture from the University of Washington (2004, Tau Sigma Delta).
-Additionally, Krishna was awarded research funding in 2010 by the Norwegian Research Council, and in 2014 successfully defended her Ph.D. in Cultural Studies at the Norwegian University of Science and Technology (NTNU).
+In 2010 she was awarded research funding by the Norwegian Research Council and The Research Centre on Zero Emission Buildings, and in 2014 successfully defended her Ph.D. titled, ‘Sustainability in PRACTICE.’

 Awards have included visiting positions at the Swiss Federal Institute of Technology in Zurich (2012) and Columbia University in New York (2013).
 Krishna has also served as a critic for architecture and urban design studios at the University of Washington, the Norwegian University of Science and Technology, and the Swiss Federal Institute of Technology.